 While understand this approach may be difficult to understand, Thrangu Rinpoche makes text very readable and understandable and the text has many charts, a comprehensive glossary, and and index.

-The paperback version of this text is currently being updated, so we have made the PDF of the book available.
+The paperback version of this text is presently out of print.

 This PDF is an exact copy of the paperback book and can be viewed on almost any computer or tablet.